mainkoon81/Study-V003-MCMC-Python-R/README.md

  - Theoretically, a prior(the form of the conjugate prior can generally be determined by) is a **CDF for the parameter θ distribution**.
 In practice, based on likelihood we have, we choose a conjugate prior from a conjugate family that's sufficiently flexible such that a member of the family will represent our prior beliefs(of course in general, if one has enough data, the information in the data will overwhelm this invasion of prior).
 And **then any reasonable choice of prior will lead to approximately the same posterior**.
    - However, Notice!! there are somethings that can go wrong.
 In the Bayesian context, events with `P(θ)=0` will have `P(θ|y)=0`.
 And events with `P(θ)=1` will have `P(θ|x)=1`.
 Thus a good bayesian will not assign probability of `0` or `1` to any event that has already occurred or already known not to occur.

  - __No-data?
-"Estimate data points"__ with respect to θ : Prior Predictive Distribution of X
+"Estimate data points"__ with respect to θ : Prior Predictive Distribution for X
  <img src="https://user-images.githubusercontent.com/31917400/47260255-aa84df00-d4af-11e8-9d2c-eee68bd26b2c.png" />

    - Before observe data points, we compute a prior predictive interval (such that 95% of new observations are expected to fall into it).
 It's an interval for the `data points` rather than an interval for parameter we've been looking at.
 Prior predictive intervals are useful because they reveal the `consequences of the θ` at the data (observation) level.
 See, our predictive distribution of `data points` is **marginal:** `P(x) = S P(θ,x)dθ = S P(x|θ)P(θ)dθ `.